gbraad/dreamcloud-docs/source/dreamcompute/tutorials/using-serverpilot-with-dreamcompute.rst

 Registering a DreamCompute server with ServerPilot using Shade
 ==============================================================

-This article assumes you have a clouds.yaml file that has the information on how to authenticate to your DreamCompute account.
-It also assumes that you already have an account on ServerPilot and have your client ID and API key for that account.
+This article assumes you have:
+* A clouds.yaml file that has the information on how to authenticate to your DreamCompute account
+* An account on ServerPilot and your client ID and API key for that account

 Getting a server ID and server API key from ServerPilot
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~